DFreds/dfreds-module-docs/docs/free-modules/obvious-settings/index.md

 A FoundryVTT module that makes the settings configuration more obvious in various ways.

+## Features

+- Displays what settings are client based or world based
+- Shows when a setting is not set to it's default value

 ## Let Me Sell You This

 When setting up your new game, isn't it a bit confusing which settings will